maoli131/Leetcode/Runtime/README.md

 # Runtime Screenshots

+This section includes all runtime screenshots of my solution (or my replicated version of others' solutions).
+Currently it's not visible from Gitbook.
+You can checkout my Github repository [here](https://github.com/maoli131/Leetcode).

 This section doesn't make sense at all.
-Leetcode's runtime depends on the Wi-Fi bandwidth and many other random factors.
+Leetcode's runtime depends on many random factors such as server load.
 Yet, I still include them here simply for fun.
 Isn't it enjoyable when seeing your algorithm beats 100% other submissions?

 Feel like king in the world.